WHO I AM

 In my early forties, I was diagnosed with cancer.
 And strangely enough it wasn´t the collapse of my world.
 It became one of the strongest years of my life.

 All the resilience I had built over years of starting over was there for me.
-I knew how face things head-on.
+I knew how to face things head-on.
 I stayed present.
-Fear did not define that year.
-Love did.
+Fear did not define that year… love did.

 Looking death in the eye, even briefly, changes your questions.
 Not in a dramatic way.
 In a simple one: